 CO1 Describe the fundamentals of Virtual Instrumentation developments and design.
 CO2 Apply programming skills for Virtual Instrumentation system design.
-CO3 Correlate data acquisition & communication for design of indigenous virtual instruments.
-CO4 Demonstrate the use of virtual instrumentation tool sets.
-CO5 Design and develop virtual instrumentation systems for specific industrial applications.
+CO3 Correlate data acquisition & communication for the design of indigenous Virtual Instruments.
+CO4 Understand the use of machine vision techniques in Virtual Instrumentation.
+CO5 Know the operation and drive of various motors as well as gears using Virtual Instrumentation for specific industrial applications.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-• 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 1 2 1 2 1 2
+CO1 2 1 2 1 1 1 1 2

-CO2 2 2 3 2 1 2 1
+CO2 3 2 3 2 3 1 1 3 2 2

-CO3 3 1 2 1 2 1 2 1
+CO3 3 3 3 1 3 1 1 3 2 3

-CO4 1 1 2 1 2 1
+CO4 2 3 2 2 3 1 2 1 3

-CO5 2 3 2 2 1 2 2 2 2
+CO5 3 2 2 2 3 2 2 3 3 3